ekand/choose-your-own-lesson/.github/ISSUE_TEMPLATE/i-have-another-questions.md

 ---
-name: I have another questions
+name: I have another question
 about: This is a template to make it easy and effective for learners to ask questions that aren't already covered on the "Choose Your Own Lesson" page.
 title: "[Your question here]"